 Minimum 1.15 to 1.0 for all amortized debt throughout the initial 15-year pro forma period.
-Projects with debt coverage ratios that exceed 1.3 to 1.0 may be eligible for less credit than the amount calculated as per Section 3.H of the Plan.
+At application, projects with debt coverage ratios that exceed 1.3 to 1.0 may be eligible for less credit than the amount calculated as per Section 3.H of the Plan.

-section 5 Scoring Criteria
+Scoring Criteria